 As you can see I have decided to add the eyeballs to my scary friend as well as a few sutures and foramina to give that realistic feel to it.

-Fell free to comment the tutorial or contact us for questions in the Contact us section of the site, We would love to hear from you.
+Feel free to comment on the tutorial or contact us for questions in the Contact Us section of the site, We would love to hear from you.